ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/overview.md

 1. Right click on the file that the link opened and choose `Show Markdown Preview`
 1. Open a Terminal (click on the new tab icon: `+`) and type these lines:
     1. `pip install echosms --upgrade`
-    1. `cd /data_store_testing`
-    1. `fastapi dev`
+    1. `pip install jmespath`

 JupyterHub notebooks are in the `notebooks` directory on your online computer and data files are in the `shapes` directory.
-You can upload the download files to the online computer using XXXX.